Lucecpkn/Tutorials/python_on_compute_canada/python_on_ComputeCanada.md

 ## Parallel jobs (advanced)
 In some cases, we need to run a program with different coefficients.
 E.g. when tuning the hyperparameters of a machine learning model.
 Sequential execution might be too time consuming.
-Besides using parallel computing inside our Python program, we can  the `array jobs` to multiplicate the program with different input coefficients.
-Use the following command in `.sh` file:
+Besides using parallel computing inside our Python program, we can use the `array jobs` to multiplicate the program with different input coefficients.
+To do this, use the following command in `.sh` file:
 ```
 #!/bin/bash
 #SBATCH --account=def-caporos1